LG vs Panasonic: the best TVs in the world go head-to-head

 Who has the best OLED tech?

 First off it has to be said these televisions do not live in isolation from each other.
-At the heart of Panasonic's TX-65CZ952 is an LG-made OLED panel.
+At the heart of Panasonic's TX-65CZ950 is an LG-made OLED panel.

 LG has spent the money on making OLED a viable platform for premium TVs and the entry price for this OLED option has dropped dramatically in the last couple of years.
-We expect to see 55-inch panels coming in under £2,000 by the end of the year, which is pretty astounding progress.
+We expect to see 55-inch panels coming in under £2,000 (about $4,000 or AU$6,000) by the end of the year, which is pretty astounding progress.

 So it's now gotten to the stage where LG's happily licensing out its panel technology - as it has historically, being one of the biggest panel manufacturers in the world.
 Meanwhile Panasonic has got in there early to create its own new flagship TV.